IgorTo/igorto.github.io/index.md

 I previously held a position in industry where I worked as Senior Software and Algorithm developer at Qamcom Research and Technology.

 # Research interests
-- Theoretical analysis of numerical methods that "work but lack mathematical rigour".
+- Theoretical and computational analysis of numerical methods.
 - Radial basis function methods.
 - Finite element methods.
 - PDE model coupling.